SidSidSidSidSid/CSE185_tSNE/README.md

 ## Running on scRNA-seq Data
 Steps:
 1. Generate an anndata variable and perform filtering for genes and cells.
-(For this algorithm, a max of 300 cells is recommended).
+(For this algorithm, a max of 300 cells is recommended for faster computation).
 ```
 import anndata as ad
 #generate an anndata variable called adata_var and perform filtering on it